-Proposal Issue being addressed Action New development will enhance and conserve the character of the area.
+Proposal Issue being addressed Action 2.1 New development will enhance and conserve the character of the area.
 It will be of an appropriate scale and use appropriate materials.
 New developments: The design of some newer developments has not enhanced the character of the area.
 There have been some unsympathetic additions to the area; being of poor quality, an unsympathetic scale and giving a loss of traditional features.
-In considering applications for planning permission, new development will enhance and conserve the character of the area See: Conservation Area Status Shop frontages of a more appropriate design, scale and material will be encouraged by design guidance and sensitive and detailed development management over alterations and shop fronts.
+In considering applications for planning permission, new development will enhance and conserve the character of the area See: Conservation Area Status 2.2 Shop frontages of a more appropriate design, scale and material will be encouraged by design guidance and sensitive and detailed development management over alterations and shop fronts.
 New shop fronts: Many mid-20 th to 21 st -century shop fronts do not preserve or enhance the character of the area, display inappropriate signage and have a negative impact on the character of the area.
 Encourage use of existing shopfront Design Guidance.
 See: Advice and Guidance In considering applications for planning permission for new shopfronts, ensure that the proposed shopfront makes a positive contribution to the character of the Conservation Area.
-See: Conservation Area Status There will be careful management and controls over licencing and opening hours of businesses in the area.
-Noise and disruption: Issues relating to late-night noise and disruption The City Council will use its regulatory and licencing powers to ensure that late-night noise and disruption is kept to a minimum.
-See: Regulatory and Licencing Powers The important views and vistas from Earlsdon to the city centre will be maintained.
-Views: There are several important views and vistas looking from Earlsdon towards the city centre that need to be preserved.
-In considering planning applications, ensure that important views and vistas that are visible looking from Earlsdon towards the city centre are preserved and enhanced.
+See: Conservation Area Status 2.3 The important views and vistas from Earlsdon to the city centre will be maintained.
+Views: There are several important views and vistas looking from Earlsdon towards the City Centre that need to be preserved.
+In considering planning applications, ensure that important views and vistas that are visible looking from Earlsdon towards the City Centre are preserved and enhanced.
 See: Conservation Area Status